-The International Pediatric Association has committed to work together with Ministries of Health, professional organizations, non-governmental organizations and civil society to ensure that children are protected from the harmful effects of breathing other people's smoke.
+The International Pediatric Association has committed to work together with National Pediatric societies, Ministries of Health, professional organizations, non-governmental organizations and civil society to ensure that children are protected from the harmful effects of breathing other people's smoke.
 It is an important step in assuring that the next generation is healthier.